wendyverdonk93/docs/content/integrations/plugins/vue-storefront/manual.md

 #### Requirements for Magento 2

-MultiSafepay Payments for Magento 2 module installed, you can get it here: https://github.com/MultiSafepay/Magento2Msp - you can follow the installation steps in the README file.
+The requirements for the MultiSafepay Payments for Magento 2 module can be found [here](https://github.com/MultiSafepay/Magento2Msp)

+Please follow the installation steps in the README file.

-#### Requirements for Vue Storefront API
+#### Requirements for the Vue Storefront API

-Add the Vue Storefront API extension we created for the MultiSafepay Payments API: https://github.com/MultiSafepay/vsf-multisafepay-service-api - you can follow the installation steps in the README.
+Add the Vue Storefront API extension we created for the [MultiSafepay Payments API](https://github.com/MultiSafepay/vsf-multisafepay-service-api)

+Please follow the installation steps in the README file.

 #### Requirements for Vue Storefront

-After making sure to meet the above mentioned requirements, please follow the next steps to integrate this module in Vue Storefront.
+After making sure that the abovementioned requirements are met, please follow the next steps to integrate this module to Vue Storefront.

-Clone this git repository from within your vue-storefront root folder
+Clone this git repository from within your vue-storefront root folder:

 ```shell
 git clone git@github.com:MultiSafepay/vsf-payment-multisafepay.git src/modules/vsf-payment-multisafepay